dapplo/Dapplo.Microsoft.Extensions.Hosting/README.md

 [![Build Status](https://dev.azure.com/Dapplo/Dapplo.Microsoft.Extensions.Hosting/_apis/build/status/dapplo.Dapplo.Microsoft.Extensions.Hosting?branchName=master)](https://dev.azure.com/Dapplo/Dapplo.Microsoft.Extensions.Hosting/_build/latest?definitionId=6&branchName=master)

+Ever wondered if it's possible to have a nice modular way to develop a .NET application, being able to reuse services and logic between ASP.NET core, Service workers, Console application or even a UI application?
+Maybe even have the possibility to combine them all in one application?
+This is possible, the [generic host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host) makes it partly possible.
+This might look like it's for ASP.NET core, but it's not and it will probably move elsewhere.

+This repository brings you a few extensions which will help you on your way to quick build a new application:
+- Dapplo.Microsoft.Extensions.Hosting.AppServices - Simple services, e.g. make sure you application runs only once!
+- Dapplo.Microsoft.Extensions.Hosting.WinForms - Have a way to bootstrap Windows Forms with all the possible generic host functionality, and manage the lifetime.
+- Dapplo.Microsoft.Extensions.Hosting.Wpf -   Have a way to bootstrap WPF with all the possible generic host functionality, and manage the lifetime.
+- Dapplo.Microsoft.Extensions.Hosting.Plugins - Makes it possible to find & load additional plug-in which can add services to your application.

-This repository contains extensions for Microsoft.Extensions.Hosting, there is a solution with samples in the samples directory and one which is used on the build server in the src.
+FYI: there is a solution with samples in the samples directory and one which is used on the build server in the src.

 Dapplo.Microsoft.Extensions.Hosting.Plugins